Marianne's Yoga Classes

 The yoga I teach aims to nourish and restore body, mind, and soul.
 Every practice begins from your own unique starting point.
 Practising with respect and kindness for the body you have and the experiences you have lived.
 You are encouraged to become more aware, to listen to your body, to notice your responses and be fully present in the moment.
 Weaving the breath and movement into a deeper felt sense of peace and release.

-Yoga can improve your overall sense of well-being through the posture practices (asanas), help mobilise stiff joints, increase muscular strength and benefit your balance.
-Awareness of the breath (pranayama), use of mantra and relaxation all weave together to encourage a calmer more harmonious way of being.
+Yoga can help your overall well-being through the postural practices (asanas), improving flexibility, mobilising stiff joints, developing greater muscular strength and balance.
+Awareness of the breath (pranayama) use of mantra and relaxation all integrate to encourage a calmer more harmonious way of being.

-The yoga classes I teach are Hatha yoga, a mixture of held poses influenced by Yin yoga and slow flowing vinyasa as well as chair yoga.
-Classes are taught to be fun and accessible to all, while also learning more about the ancient teachings of yoga.
-I currently teach five classes a week following the school term time.
+The yoga classes I teach are Hatha yoga, a mixture of held poses and slow flowing vinyasa as well as chair yoga.
+Classes are taught to be playful, fun, and accessible to all, while also learning more about the ancient teachings of yoga.

 “Marianne's classes are a joy.
 Her teaching is calm and relaxed with clear explanations of positions.
 She has a wonderfully friendly and warm approach.
 Even with my dodgy sense of balance and co-ordination these classes are fabulously fun and relaxing.
 I can't recommend too highly!”